Creating Signs

 Multipanel Signs

 You can join adjacent panels to extend a sign's length as long as the joint is sufficiently strong.
 Avoid flat butt-jointing two adjacent panels.
-You'll create a stronger joint when you machine adjoining pieces in a diagonal pattern.
+You'll create a stronger joint when your machine adjoining pieces in a diagonal pattern.
 Machine the diagonal configuration by adjusting the saw blade to a 45° angle.
 Cement the joint for strength.
 It's a good idea to cement a clear back-up plate directly to the joint.

 Thermoforming